Body

 Neobanks operate in Portugal mainly via cross-border activity rather than authorised Portuguese institutions.
 At the end of 2021, Revolut notified the Bank of Portugal about their entrance in the Portuguese Market under the European Union Passport/free provision of services.

-Several international players are operating in Portugal in the traditional areas of payments, money transfers and personal finance, such as Arcopay, Lydia, Ebury, Viva Wallet, Stock Republic, and Tink, among others.
+Several international players are operation in Portugal in the traditional areas of payments and money transfers and personal finance, such as Rauva, Arcopay, Lydia, Ebury, Viva Wallet, Stock Republic, Tink, among others.

 Legal affairs